To anyone who predicted last Christmas that 2020 would be the year of remote working, bravo!

 This allows the important social elements of a workplace, so vital to healthy company culture, to flourish, while still allowing employees to enjoy the benefits of homeworking that many have come to value.

-Expect hybrid models of working to be embraced across the knowledge economy in 2021 and expect HR technology that can ensure a consistent employee experience across those different ways of working.
+Expect hybrid models of working to be embraced across the knowledge economy in 2021 and expect HR technology, such as mobile compatibility across HR systems, that can ensure a consistent employee experience across those different ways of working.

 Diversity & Inclusion takes a lead role